shreyas-chickerur/WealthWise/README.md

 ## Overview

-The Financial Wellness Planner is a web application designed to help users manage their finances effectively.
+WealthWise is a web application designed to help users manage their finances effectively.
 By integrating data from multiple sources such as bank accounts and Venmo, users can get a comprehensive view of their financial status, set financial goals, and receive personalized recommendations to improve their financial health.

 ## Features